smulbean/MNIST-spotter/README.md

 - `cd` into backend folder
 - Need pipenv to install packages
 - Create a folder called `.venv` in the root folder
-- Once installed pipenv, run `pipenv install`, this should install the needed packages into the environment folder
+- Once installed pipenv, run `python -m pipenv install`, this should install the needed packages into the environment folder

 ### For frontend
 - `cd` into frontend folder